somyaranjan/Person/README.md

 NOTE: All methods should be defined as public NOT public static.

 NOTE: In total, you have to write 8 methods.

-NOTE: Do not add the main method to the solution code.